Kapilaben & Ors. vs Ashok Kumar Jayantilal Sheth Through POA Gopalbhai Madhusudan Patel & Ors.

 - Whether there was a valid assignment of rights by the original vendees in favour of Respondent Nos.
 1 under the 1987 agreements?

-- Whether the rights of Respondent Nos.
-1 to seek specific performance survive after the cancellation of the 1986 agreement by the Appellants and withdrawal of suit in SCS No. 194/1988 by the original vendees?
+- Do the rights of Respondent Nos.
+1 to seek specific performance survive after the Appellants' cancellation of the 1986 agreement and withdrawal of suit in SCS No. 194/1988 by the original vendees?

 - Whether relief may be granted to Respondent Nos.
 1, and if so, of what nature?
 (Paragraph 5)